-How to monitor Azure Redis Cache
+How to monitor Azure Cache for Redis

-Metrics for Azure Redis Cache instances are collected using the Redis INFO command approximately twice per minute and automatically stored for 30 days (see Export cache metrics to configure a different retention policy) so they can be displayed in the metrics charts and evaluated by alert rules.
+Metrics for Azure Cache for Redis instances are collected using the Redis INFO command approximately twice per minute and automatically stored for 30 days (see Export cache metrics to configure a different retention policy) so they can be displayed in the metrics charts and evaluated by alert rules.
 For more information about the different INFO values used for each cache metric, see Available metrics and reporting intervals.

 View pre-configured metrics charts